marcugit/CMPUT404-assignment-websockets/README.md

 CMPUT404-assignment-websockets

-IMPORTANT: the freetest.py file does NOT kill gunicorn processes once it is done. to clear them, run ps -A, then sudo kill the gunicorn processes.
 ==============================

+Important: the freetest.py file does NOT kill gunicorn processes once it is done. to clear them, run ps -A, then sudo kill the gunicorn processes.

 CMPUT404-assignment-websockets